Group 1 Ambassadors

 Outside of academics and extracurricular activities, I am an enthusiast of the night sky and recently purchased my first high power telescope.
 After flying with my dad for the first time in his plane this summer, I immediately fell in love with it, and am currently saving to obtain my private pilot’s license.
 Looking towards the future, I am excited about choosing a college with plans to study Aerospace Engineering.

-I earned my junior black belt in karate during treatment and have recently been promoted to 2nd degree.
-I am a NAUI certified SCUBA diver, a snowboarder and a mountain climber.
-I have climbed the highest point of
+While fighting cancer, I earned my junior black belt in karate during treatment and am continuing the pursuit of my adult black belt degree.
+I am a NAUI certified SCUBA diver, a snowboarder, and a mountain climber.
+I have climbed the highest point of elevation in 25 of the United States and I have run a half marathon.

-I am an avid lover of science and have stayed on the honor roll even during chemotherapy.
-I have proficient skills on the telescope and microscope.
-I am working on programming my own space-based game and have built several high-end computers.
+I am an avid lover of science and have proficient skills on the telescope and microscope.
+I am working on programming my own games, applications, and have built several high-end computers.
+I am currently working on a first-of-its-kind printer that will be free-roaming, and print the Lunar Landscape image in Jacksboro, Texas.

 My parents have taught me that integrity is doing the right thing when no one is watching, and that regardless what happens, one must always exhibit indomitable spirit.
 I am proud to be a member of the Back To Space team and excited about the opportunities to inspire STEM to other kids around the country.